Azure/azure-sphere-gallery/HeapTracker/README.md

 ## License

-For information about the licenses that apply to this script, see [LICENSE.txt](./LICENCE.txt)
+For information about the licenses that apply to this library, see [LICENSE.txt](./LICENCE.txt)